MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 :::image type="content" source="media/SKUs-highlevel.png" alt-text="Add-ins for cloud scale units.":::

 > [!NOTE]
 > Scale unit add-ins aren't coupled to a limited number of users.
-They are available to any user in your existing subscription (provided they have the required user roles assigned to them by your administrator).
+They are available to any user in your existing subscription (provided that your administrator has assigned the required user roles to them).

 The purchase of each scale unit add-in not only gives you a monthly volume of transactions but also entitles you to a specific number of environment slots in LCS.
 For each Cloud Scale Unit Add-in, you're entitled to one new production slot and one new sandbox slot.
 During the onboarding process, a new LCS project will be added that has these slots.
 The usage rights for the slots are bound so that the slots must be used as scale units that have a cloud hub.